-43 If there is undue delay in the reporting of information it may lose its relevance.
+43. If there is undue delay in the reporting of information it may lose its relevance.
 Management may need to balance the relative merits of timely reporting and the provision of reliable information.
 To provide information on a timely basis it may often be necessary to report before all aspects of a transaction or other event are known, thus impairing reliability.
 Conversely, if reporting is delayed until all aspects are known, the information may be highly reliable but of little use to users who have had to make decisions in the interim.
-In achieving a balance between relevance and reliability, the overriding consideration is how best to satisfy the economic decision-making needs of users.
+In achieving a balance between relevance and reliability, the overriding consideration is how best to satisfy the information needs of users.

-Balance between benefit and cost
+Balance between Benefit and Cost

-44 The balance between benefit and cost is a pervasive constraint rather than a qualitative characteristic.
+44. The balance between benefit and cost is a pervasive constraint rather than a qualitative characteristic.
 The benefits derived from information should exceed the cost of providing it.
-The evaluation of benefits and costs is, however, substantially a judgemental process.
+The evaluation of benefits and costs is, however, substantially a judgmental process.
 Furthermore, the costs do not necessarily fall on those users who enjoy the benefits.
-Benefits may also be enjoyed by users other than those for whom the information is prepared; for example, the provision of further information to lenders may reduce the borrowing costs of an entity.
+Benefits may also be enjoyed by users other than those for whom the information is prepared.
 For these reasons, it is difficult to apply a cost-benefit test in any particular case.
 Nevertheless, standard-setters in particular, as well as the preparers and users of financial statements, should be aware of this constraint.

-Balance between qualitative characteristics
+Balance between Qualitative Characteristics

-45 In practice a balancing, or trade-off, between qualitative characteristics is often necessary.
+45. In practice, a balancing, or trade-off, between qualitative characteristics is often necessary.
 Generally the aim is to achieve an appropriate balance among the characteristics in order to meet the objective of financial statements.
-The relative importance of the characteristics in different cases is a matter of professional judgement.
+The relative importance of the characteristics in different cases is a matter of professional judgment.

-True and fair view
+True and Fair View

-46 Financial statements are frequently described as showing a true and fair view of the financial position, performance and cash flows of an entity.
+46. Financial statements are frequently described as showing a true and fair view of the financial position, performance and cash flows of an enterprise.
 Although this Framework does not deal directly with such concepts, the application of the principal qualitative characteristics and of appropriate accounting standards normally results in financial statements that convey what is generally understood as a true and fair view of such information.